isayahc/Semi-Automated-Youtube-Channel/README.md

 3. Install the required dependencies: `pip3 install -r requirements.txt` for linux `pip install -r requirements.txt` for windows
 4. Configure the API keys and authentication credentials in the example.env file

+## System Requirements

+### Python Version

+This software was written in Python 3.9.7.
+There is a possiblity there will be errors if an Earlier version is used to compile.

 ## Testing

 to run test input the command